 Suddenly and unexpectedly my Dad died while out on his motorbike.
 Throughout the unforgiving bafflement of his wake I photographed.
 The closing shutter satisfied the incessant mental searching.
 The rush of photographic process defined and structured (my) loss.
-I drew back from my plans for Shadow Dialling Studio as working with him sat firmly in another life.
+I drew back from my work plans as collaborating with him sat firmly in another life.

-Within a fortnight of his funeral I installed an exhibition in CCA that had been planned months before.
-At the opening night as I watched my three key pieces; Cinders, Dust and Blue Room shadow maps, I could finally feel connected again.
+Within a fortnight of his funeral I installed an exhibition in Centre for Contemporary Art in Derry that had been planned months before.
+At the opening night as I watched my three key pieces; Cinders, Dust and Blue Room Shadow maps, I finally felt connected again.

-The original project rapidly reformed and refocused to use and understand the process of photography as a tangible form of mourning and a container/ its containment of grief.
-Through working with the absence of my Dad rather than with ‘him’, I realised the traumatic, rapid and radical shift in my reality had not shifted Shadow Dialling Studio away from its original core concern.
-The subject matter has changed but the underpinning ideas were the same.
-As I re worked the project proposal I knew I needed to make work slowly and in a very solitary way while craving to know how others coped with loss, how did they grieve, how did they mourn.
-When I was able to formulate what was going on into words I wrote a revised project proposal; “The main works in progress are now in three parts to reflect my sense of folded time; Future, present and past i) Foreboding; ii) The shock of Now; iii) Absent History”.
+The original project rapidly reformed and refocused to use and understand the process of photography as a tangible form of mourning and a container for grief.
+Through working with the absence of my Dad rather than with ‘him’, I realised the traumatic, rapid and radical shift in my reality had not shifted my work away from its original concern.
+The subject matter had changed but the underpinning ideas were the same.
+As I reworked the project proposal I knew I needed to make work slowly and in a very solitary way while craving to know how others coped with loss, how did they grieve, how did they mourn.
+When I was able to formulate what was going on into words I wrote a revised project proposal; “The main works in progress are now in three parts to reflect my sense of folded time; Future, present and past i) Foreboding; ii) The shock of Now; iii) Absent History“.